Why conduct a patent examiner interview?

 3. Clarify concepts using exhibits and visuals, particularly in response to any questions or areas of confusion raised by the examiner.

-An effective examiner interview can reduce the pendency and associated costs of the application process by eliminating subsequent Office Action rejections.
+An effective examiner interview can reduce the pendency and costs of your patent application process by reducing or eliminating subsequent Office Action rejections.

 When is an appropriate time to talk to the examiner?

 There’s nothing wrong with requesting an examiner interview in response to the first Office Action.
 However, the effectiveness of such an interview at this earlier stage of prosecution may be limited due to the nature of rejection.
-For example, if particular prior art rejections may be countered with claim amendments and arguments that require no further explanations, then the marginal benefit of an interview might not be significant.
+For example, certain prior art rejections may be effectively countered with claim amendments and arguments that require no verbal discussions.
+In these situations, the marginal benefit of an interview might be insignificant.

 However, if you’re dealing with a second or subsequent rejection, then an interview may be quite helpful.
 Even if you cannot reach an agreement, the interview result may provide helpful guidance on the next steps (e.g., appeal versus filing an RCE).